Jonathan DeVore

 As an employee answers each question, they let their answer lead them to the next question until they’ve reached the final answer.
 Aka: Can the employee process a refund?

-SOP example of a decision tree in a Word document
+Example of a flowchart decision tree

 Bottom line — focus on helping the READER do the procedure.
 Whatever format works best for them, NOT YOU, is the format that should be used.